-- 3.7.1.
-Contractor will isolate Contractor's work areas from Aerojet operations and employees by using warning tape or another effective means of isolation. - 3.7.2.
-The Contractor is responsible for the procurement, placement and maintenance of all barricades and warning signs as appropriate for the nature of the job. - 3.7.3.
-Test Area Operations (Sacramento Only) - a.
 The test zones are equipped with a public address system to announce various activities.
 Entry and exit to each zone is controlled via traffic warning light system (green, yellow and red).
-Contractors are permitted to enter facilities when green or yellow lights are illuminated but ONLY AFTER PRIOR COORDINATION WITH ZONE SUPERVISOR.
+Contractors are permitted to enter facilities when green or yellow lights are illuminated but only after prior coordination with zone supervisor.
 All contractors will sign-in at each test area building and sign-out when leaving this area.
-UNDER NO CIRCUMSTANCES IS ANYONE ALLOWED TO PROCEED BEYOND A RED LIGHT.
-Red lights indicate that a critical operation (test) is being conducted or that an emergency exists.

-3.8.
-Electrical Safety
+3.8 Electrical Safety

-- 3.8.1.
-Contractor personnel will properly ground all electrical tools, mechanical digging or concrete breaking equipment and all other electrical equipment while in use. - 3.8.2.
-All electrical equipment will be properly rated (under OSHA regulations and relevant electrical codes) for the work done. - 3.8.3.
-Electrical equipment including extension cords used in stacks, tanks, or other areas where flammable vapors or explosive atmospheres may be present shall be approved for the purpose in accordance with the provisions of the National Electrical Code for Hazardous Locations.
+- 1. Contractor personnel will properly ground all electrical tools, mechanical digging or concrete breaking equipment and all other electrical equipment while in use. - 2.
+All electrical equipment will be properly rated (under Cal/OSHA regulations and relevant electrical codes) for the work done. - Electrical equipment including extension cords used in stacks, tanks, or other areas where flammable vapors or explosive atmospheres may be present shall have a Hot Work Permit and the electrical equipment shall meet the ratings of the National Electrical Code for the hazard.

-3.9.
-Cutting And Welding
+3.9 Cutting and Welding

-- 3.9.1.
-All aspects of welding and cutting operations must comply with OSHA regulations. - 3.9.2.
-Prior to performing any welding, cutting or hot operations outside of welding booth, Contractor will obtain permit from the Aerojet EH&S organization or designee. - 3.9.3.
-Contractor personnel must secure all oxygen/acetylene cylinders in a manner complying with OSHA regulations.
+- 1. All aspects of welding and cutting operations shall comply with the requirements of the California Fire Code and the Aerojet Fire Marshal's Office and must comply with Cal/OSHA regulations. - Prior to performing any welding, cutting or hot operations the contractor shall obtain a Hot Work Permit. - Contractor personnel must secure all oxygen/acetylene cylinders in a manner complying with Cal/OSHA regulations.
 Oxygen and acetylene cylinders must be stored separately.
-Cylinders of oxygen will not be stored within 20 feet of cylinders containing flammable gases or highly combustible materials. - 3.9.4.
+Cylinders of oxygen will not be stored within 20 feet of cylinders containing flammable gases or highly combustible materials. - 4.
 When welding, Contractor personnel will use welding curtains to protect persons from indirect exposure to welding flashes.

-3.10.
-Confined Space Entry
+3.10 Confined Space Entry

-- 3.10.1.
-Contractor must comply with all OSHA confined space requirements if Contractor's employees enter confined spaces. - 3.10.2.
-Contractor must generate a confined space permit whenever entry is required into a "permit-required confined space". - 3.10.3.
-To ensure the safety of Contractor personnel during entry into confined spaces (such as tanks, man-holes and sewers, vessels, etc) where access and egress is difficult and the possibility of dangerous air contamination exists, Contractor should use the following to supplement established confined space entry: - a.
-Contractor will furnish gas-monitoring equipment and perform appropriate testing procedures, which includes, but is not limited to testing for oxygen deficiency and explosive gas levels. - b.
-The Aerojet EH&S organization will communicate known and potential hazards from gases, vapors, and other hazardous substances to the Contractor.
+- Contractor must comply with all Cal/OSHA confined space requirements (CFR 29 1910 Subpart J; CCR Title 8 Sections 5156-5158) if Contractor's employees enter confined spaces. - 2.
+Contractor must generate a confined space permit whenever entry is required into a "permit-required confined space". - 3.
+To ensure the safety of Contractor personnel during entry into confined spaces (such as tanks, man-holes and sewers, vessels, etc) where access and egress is difficult and the possibility of dangerous air contamination exists, Contractor should use the following to supplement established confined space entry: - Contractor will furnish gas-monitoring equipment and perform appropriate testing procedures, which includes, but is not limited to testing for oxygen deficiency and explosive gas levels. - The Aerojet EH&S organization will communicate known and potential hazards from gases, vapors, and other hazardous substances to the Contractor.

-3.11.
-Lock Out/Line Breaking:
+3.11 Lock Out / Line Breaking

-- 3.11.1.
-Contractor will not perform work on electrical circuits, machinery or lines (or connected equipment) carrying hazardous liquids or gases under pressure until Contractor institutes appropriate protective measures.
-Such measures shall include ensuring that controlling switches and valves have been identified, positively locked out and appropriately tagged to prevent unexpected start-up of electrical or mechanical equipment. - 3.11.2.
+- Contractor will not perform work on electrical circuits, machinery or lines (or connected equipment) carrying hazardous liquids or gases under pressure until Contractor institutes appropriate protective measures.
+Such measures shall include ensuring that controlling switches and valves have been identified, positively locked out and appropriately tagged to prevent unexpected start-up of electrical or mechanical equipment. - 2.
 If contractor needs to lock out Aerojet equipment, Contractor will notify the coordinator.
-Contractor will not, under any circumstances, lock out Aerojet equipment without permission. - 3.11.3.
-Upon completion of the job, Contractor is to notify the coordinator to re-energize the equipment after the lockouts have been removed. - 3.11.4.
-Contractor is prohibited from disengaging any warning device or alarm without prior approval from Aerojet EH&S and area supervision.
+Contractor will not, under any circumstances, lock out Aerojet equipment without permission.